List of New Hampshire historical markers (51–75): . Wentworth Estate

 "This marker stands on the northwesterly part of a 4,000-acre tract which comprised the elegant country estate of John Wentworth, last royal governor of New Hampshire (1767–1775).
 The manor house, erected in 1769 on the northeast shore of this Lake, was the earliest summer home in the Lakes Region.
 It was destroyed by fire in 1820."

+Note: this marker was erected in 1968.